 It’s a little girl.
 Her name is Amelia.
 Amelia Emmy repeated, what a pretty name.
 Look, maybe you can call someone, a friend and they can pick you up.
 Or you can go to them, just get away.
 If it’s that bad just get away.
 The woman stared at Emmy for a minute and then she said yeah, I’m gonna get away.
 I gotta go back outside and get my stuff miss.

-Thanks for your help.
 I don’t know what I’m going to do.
 Got to do something.
 I’m gonna get away for sure though.
-She clutched the baby, turned around and she left.
+She clutched the baby, turned around and left.
 Emmy was alone in the laundromat.

 Emmy headed back down the road and toward the laundromat.
 You know what, she thought once inside, it’s quiet now.
 I’ll just throw the laundry in the dryer here.
 She loaded up the big commercial dryer with her laundry, put in a few quarters and sat down.
 Emmy pulled a book out of her handbag and began to read.
 When the laundry was done she folded it, packed it up, and headed back home.